 | Taipei, Taiwan | Incredibly safe, excellent transport, low cost | $3,000 to $4,000 |

-Worldschooling and the Holafly Plans question
+Worldschooling and the eSIM Plans question

 This comes up in our DMs constantly: what do we do for data when we're somewhere for months at a time?